 These problems could have been prevented with an internal HR department on-hand to gather feedback from employees about the climate and then implementing preventative policies to combat the negativity.
 Implementing a concrete pathway structure to specify milestones to be achieved in order to receive pay raises and bonuses would have also helped clarify expectations.

-To contrast with the previous example, we had another company with a healthy climate.
+In contrast to the earlier example, we worked with another company that had a very healthy climate.
 Management supported its employees' ideas and worked together with employees to find creative answers to problems.
+The company provided the resources and benefits to empower employees.
 Employees responded well to the support and reciprocated with high-quality work and innovative solutions.
-Everybody collaborated and the mood in the workplace was positive.
+Everybody collaborated and the mood in the workplace was overwhelmingly positive.

-Ultimately, company management is one of the biggest factors influencing organizational climate.
-Setting a clear organizational structure to support your employees.
-Taking an interest in their career development and helping them reach their work goals.
-Investing in employee training shows that you care about them as individuals.
+Start setting a clear organizational structure to support your employees and improve their ability to work.
+Take an interest in their career development and helping them reach their work goals.
+Invest in employee training and development to show that you care about them as individuals.
 All these things are important in establishing a healthy culture and climate.